chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 {{< note >}}

-- For **Minimum node cluster**, as the backend services(OpenSearch and PostgresQL)are running in same machine, to add node make sure to add both services in same command
+- For the **Minimum node cluster**, as the backend services (OpenSearch and PostgreSQL) are running in the same machine, to add a node make sure to add both services in the same command
-Eg: `chef-automate node add --postgresql-ips 10.0.1.42 --opensearch-ips 10.0.1.42` Notice, both OpenSearch and PostgresQL IPs are same
+Eg: `chef-automate node add --postgresql-ips 10.0.1.42 --opensearch-ips 10.0.1.42` Notice, both OpenSearch and PostgreSQL IPs are same
-- Similarly for fronend services(Automate and Chef Server) ,add both services in same command with same IPs
+- Similarly for frontend services (Automate and Chef Server), add both services in the same command with the same IPs
 Eg: `chef-automate node add --automate-ips 10.0.1.52 --chef-server-ips 10.0.1.52`
 {{< /note >}}

 Once the command executes, it will add the supplied nodes to your automate setup.
 The changes might take a while.

-- Make sure to update your loadbalancer configuration with the IP address of the new node.
-For reference, check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)
+- Make sure to update your load-balancer configuration with the IP address of the new node.
+For reference, check the [Load Balancer Configuration page](/automate/loadbalancer_configuration/)

 {{< note >}}

-- If you have patched some external config to any existing services, then apply the same on the new nodes.
-For example, if you have patched any external configurations like SAML or LDAP or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
-The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
 - The new node will be configured with the certificates already configured in your HA setup.
 - If you had applied unique certificates per node, then the certificates of one of the nodes have been applied by default on the new nodes.
 - If you want to change the certificates for the new nodes, you can manually run the `chef-automate cert-rotate [options]` command.